 Remote 1-2-1 meetings

 Likewise, managers and team leaders should consider increasing the number of remote 1-2-1 meetings with their employees as part of a leadership strategy of regular engagement.
-These are also opportunities for informal catch-ups where managers can enquire into the well-being of their employees and offering any assistance if they are suffering from anxiety or stress due to either working remotely or the Covid-19 pandemic.
+These are also opportunities for informal catch-ups where managers can enquire into the well-being of their employees and offer any assistance if they are suffering from anxiety or stress due to either working remotely or the Covid-19 pandemic.

 If an employee requires any additional training or other resources for work, you can look into offering video-based coaching and make the most of any other available online tools.